bashlor/bashlor/README.md

 # 👋 Hi there, I’m Elie!

-Welcome to my GitHub profile!

-## Who am I?

-I'm a passionate software developer, always on a journey to learn and grow.
-My path (including a challenging apprenticeship!) taught me resilience, autonomy, and a strong commitment to software quality.
-Today, I’m focused on **Domain-Driven Design** and software craftsmanship.
+Welcome to my GitHub profile !
+Here, I document my learning journey, side projects, and continuous exploration of code quality and software architecture.

-## What drives me
+## 👨‍💻 About me

-- **Learning:** Every experience — especially the tough ones — makes me a better developer.
-- **Sharing:** I enjoy talking about best practices, clean code, and using tech to empower people.
-- **Exploring:** Always curious about robust architectures, advanced testing, and healthy team cultures.
+I’m a backend-leaning software developer with **3 years of experience** in .NET and Node.js ecosystems.
+As an INTJ, I thrive on strategy, autonomy, and building systems that last.
+My interests gravitate towards **Domain-Driven Design**, Clean Architecture, and delivering maintainable solutions, especially in complex or “legacy-heavy” environments.

+Working in challenging contexts (legacy codebases, low documentation, and even toxic management) has forged my **resilience, independence, and drive for continuous improvement**.

-## What I’m looking for
+## 🚀 What motivates me

-- Joining a team with a real tech culture focused on continuous improvement.
-- Collaborating on meaningful, challenging projects.
-- Open to **freelancing** or entrepreneurship, in France or abroad.
+- **Crafting robust, meaningful systems**: DDD, modular architectures, test automation, functional programming, Effect-TS…

+- **Learning from every challenge**: I view every project, even the messy ones as a playground for growth.

+- **Documenting & sharing**: I write docs, refactor, and publish as transparently as possible to help others (and my future self).

-## Tech Stack
+## 🔧 Tech Stack

-- **Languages:** C# (.NET), TypeScript (Node.js), JavaScript
+- **Languages**: C# (.NET), TypeScript (Node.js), JavaScript

-- **Frameworks/Libraries:** ASP.NET Core, Node.js, Effect, React
+- **Frameworks**: ASP.NET Core, Node.js, React, Effect-TS
-- **Database:** PostgreSQL
-- **Tools:** GitLab, CI/CD, unit testing, code analysis

-## Let’s connect

-- 💬 Always happy to chat about DDD, refactoring, or clean code!
-- 🌱 Open to collaboration and feedback on my projects.
-- 🌍 Available for international opportunities and remote work.

----

-👉 **Want to connect?**
-Feel free to reach out here or on [LinkedIn](your-linkedin-link).

----

-*"You don’t become an expert overnight.
-Every experience counts — especially the tough ones."*
+- **Databases**: PostgreSQL, SQL Server, MySQL

+- **Tools**: Git, GitLab CI/CD, Docker